mahkameh-y/MultiPlayerWormsGame/README.md

 of the Advanced Software Engineering course.
 My contribution was mainly in the netwrok communication manager component.

+To run the game:
+1- Add lib directory to your CLASSPATH
-To run the game: simply run server\gameEngine\GameEngine.java to start the server and then run startupUI\pages\Engine.java to initiate your game!
+2- Run networkManager\GameServer.java to start the server and then 3- Run startupUI\pages\Engine.java to initiate your game!